joelferek/Assign4/README.md

 ## Joel Ferek Razor Pages
+### Both of my pages use my API's from the assignment before.
+You can access them by clicking each button at the bottom of the index page

 - **City Activities API:** My first Razor page shows activities available in the city that you choose.
 This is convenient because our application's purpose is to give people things to do based on the weather.
 - **City Info API:** My second Razor Page shows the all the details of the city that we have available.
 This is good for the user because it gives all the information possible.